mradecker/compliance-operator/README.md

 After varifying that the scan completed properly and that there are PVCs for both master and worker scans, set the boolean for "scan" to "no" and the boolean for "results" to "yes" and re-run the playbook to automate the extraction of results xml files.

-If you DO NOT need the XML files for viewing, you do not need to run the results playbook.
+If you DO NOT need the XML files for viewing, you do not need to run the "results" playbook.

 In OpenShift, after the scan completes, run "oc get complianceremediations" to see what remediation options there are.